 - Happy is the man that hath his quiver full of them: they shall not be ashamed, but they shall speak with the enemies in the gate."

-Some theologians have even begun to teach that God is not responsible for putting children in the womb, claiming the responsibility belongs to the couples involved.
-But in order to believe this, they must ignore the myriad of scriptures that declare that God does take responsibility, or privately interpret them to mean just the opposite of what they say.
+Like most today, Bildad had great thought and pretensions to abundant wisdom, but how had he shown it?
+Is true wisdom about doing what is our will to do in the flesh, or it is really about doing wht is the will of God in the Spirit of Christ.
+Is it about sacrifice or satisfaction?
+Some theologians have even begun to teach that God is not responsible for putting children in the womb, claiming the real responsibility belongs to the couples involved and God had nothing to do with it.
+But in order to believe this, they must either totally ignore the myriad of scriptures that declare that God does take responsibility for the cretion of life, or they have to privately interpret those Scriptures to mean just the opposite of what they say.
 For all scripture reveals that the creation of the fruit of the womb is God's providence.
 The teaching against this truth may be popular in our day, but it is not Biblical and has not ever been the historical Church teaching.
 But whether we receive what is written or not depends upon whom is sitting in the Temple as our Authority.
 It is either the Word of God, or the modern image man has placed there.

 Note the words of men that "God does not put babies in the womb," and the diametrically opposed words of the living God that He indeed is the one "who forms those in the Womb."
 Many believe that the greatest creation of God was the earth, heaven, or universe, but truly it was man whom God put therein.
 It can only be arrogance that leads men to say God doesn't create children in the womb, but wisdom and spiritual understanding reveals He did.
 He created both the good and the bad.
 He is the sovereign creator that He raises up kings and he puts down kings.
 Without His say so, not one child is born, not one child will die, and not one sparrow will fall to the earth.
 For even the very hairs of our head are numbered.
 Nevertheless, His divine sovereignty over all does not mean that we can tempt Him by attempting to prevent the creation of children.
 Nor by rationalizing that it is lawful because God can cause a pregnancy anyway, because He sovereign.
 That would be akin to saying, "since no child dies except God allow it, we'll allow abortions, because if it's not God's will, that child won't be aborted."
 It's totally ridiculous logic, and the callous action of tempting God.
 And likewise, so is the argument that God can circumvent birth control, if He wants.